euiyounghwang/python-elasticsearch/README.md

 - Estimate the number of primary/replica(replica should be one by default) shards with resharding stratege by using `'/cluster/sharding_predict'` with POST method against data size
 - Also we can test Opensearch & Dashboard with Cerebro tool for implementing & monitoring after building the docker instance using single node or multiple nodes with `./docker-compose.yml`
 - Implement script file(`https://github.com/euiyounghwang/python-search_engine/tree/master/tools`) for indexing with Elasticsearch and Opensearch
-- Elasticsearch Curator : Curator is breaking into version dependent releases.
+- Elasticsearch Curator : Curator(`./Curator/curator-run-job.sh`) is breaking into version dependent releases.
 Curator 6.x will work with Elasticsearch 6.x, Curator 7.x will work with Elasticsearch 7.x, and when it is released, Curator 8.x will work with Elasticsearch 8.x. (<i>https://github.com/euiyounghwang/python-search_engine/blob/master/Curator/README.md</i>)

 #### Install Poerty